Jaishankar to visit Russia on Nov 7, 8; to hold talks with Foreign Minister Lavrov, Dy PM Manturov | Headlines

 Economic cooperation between India and Russia in various domains is set to figure prominently during External Affairs Minister S Jaishankar's visit to Moscow next week which is taking place amid the conflict in Ukraine.

-The Ministry of External Affairs (MEA) Thursday said Jaishankar will visit Russia on November 7 and 8 and hold talks with Russian Foreign Minister Sergey Lavrov and Deputy Prime and Minister of Trade and Industry Denis Manturov.
+The Ministry of External Affairs (MEA) said on Thursday that Jaishankar will visit Russia on November 7 and 8 and he will hold talks with Russian Foreign Minister Sergey Lavrov and Deputy Prime and Minister of Trade and Industry Denis Manturov.

 Russia announced Jaishankar's visit last week. ''The external affairs minister will meet his counterpart, Sergey Lavrov, the foreign minister of Russia.
 Discussions are expected to cover the entire range of bilateral issues as well as exchange of views on various regional and international developments,'' MEA Spokesperson Arindam Bagchi said at a media briefing.